fntundi/fntundi/README.md

 🔭 **I’m currently working on:**
-1. Improving the services and tools available on my home network
+1. Improving the services and tools available on my home network \n
   a.
-A local Pi-Hole DNS Server
+A local Pi-Hole DNS Server\n
   b.
-Subnets for specific activities
+Subnets for specific activities\n
-     I) Security Testing
+     I) Security Testing\n
-     II) Home Lab and Development
+     II) Home Lab and Development\n
-     III) Home services
+     III) Home services\n
   c.
-MinIO storage for documents and photos
+MinIO storage for documents and photos\n
   d.
-A personal VPN using Linode
+A personal VPN using Linode\n

 🌱 **I’m currently improving on:**
 1. Using Go to automate IaaC.